-When many people hear the word “design” or “designer,” they often think of fashion, interior design, or the design of everyday items such as glasses, salt shakers, and so forth.
+When many people hear the words “design” and “designer” they often think of fashion, interior design, or the design of everyday items such as glasses, salt shakers, and so forth.
 However, everything that is not created by nature is designed by humans (consciously or unconsciously).
-Thus, our human-created organizations can be purposefully [re]designed to produce even greater value for the multiple stakeholders.
+Thus, our human-created organizations can be purposefully designed or redesigned to produce even greater value for the multiple stakeholders.

 For our purposes, organization design is a stakeholder-centered approach to aligning and integrating the systems, strategy, and scorecard with the organization’s culture and the unique context.

-So why focus on organization design?
+So why do we focus on organization design?
 There is an old saying, “You can’t get flowers to grow by pulling on them.”
 The components of organization design are what people see and hear.
 What they see and hear influences what they think and how they feel.
 What they think and feel influences what they say and do or their behavior.
-Their behavior influences organization performance.
-William McDonough proposes that “Design is the first signal of human intention.”
-But whose intent?
+Their behavior influences organization performance (Figure I-2).

 Enjoy the journey!